 - Initialize the SPBRGH:SPBRG registers for the appropriate baud rate.
-Set or clear the BRG16 bit, as required, to achieve the desired baud rate. - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC.
+Set or clear the BRG16 bit, as required, to achieve the desired baud rate. - 2.
+Enable the synchronous master serial port by setting bits, SYNC, SPEN and CSRC. - 3.
+Ensure bits, CREN and SREN, are clear.

-- 3. Ensure bits CREN and SREN are clear. - 4.
-If interrupts are desired, set enable bit RCIE. - 5.
-If 9-bit reception is desired, set bit RX9. - 6.
-If a single reception is required, set bit SREN.
-For continuous reception, set bit CREN. - Interrupt flag bit RCIF will be set when reception is complete and an interrupt will be generated if the enable bit RCIE was set. - Read the RCSTA register to get the ninth bit (if enabled) and determine if any error occurred during reception. - Read the 8-bit received data by reading the RCREG register. - If any error occurred, clear the error by clearing bit CREN. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.
+- If the signal from the CK pin is to be inverted, set the TXCKP bit.
+If the signal from the DT pin is to be inverted, set the RXDTP bit. - 5.
+If interrupts are desired, set enable bit, RCIE. - 6.
+If 9-bit reception is desired, set bit, RX9. - 7.
+If a single reception is required, set bit, SREN.
+For continuous reception, set bit, CREN. - Interrupt flag bit, RCIF, will be set when reception is complete and an interrupt will be generated if the enable bit, RCIE, was set. - Read the RCSTA register to get the 9th bit (if enabled) and determine if any error occurred during reception. - 10.
+Read the 8-bit received data by reading the RCREG register. - 11.
+If any error occurred, clear the error by clearing bit, CREN. - 12.
+If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.